Brewers trade 2 relievers, acquire SS Adames from Rays - WHIZ News

 “We’re acquiring a shortstop who has proven he’s one of the best defensive shortstops in baseball,” Brewers president of baseball operations David Stearns said.

+The trade surprised Adames, who already had arrived at TD Ballpark for the Rays’ game with the Toronto Blue Jays in Dunedin, Florida, when he learned about the move.
+Adames said he’d “been crying the whole afternoon.”

+“To get that news out of nowhere, it was tough,” Adames said.
+“It’s business.
+You’ve got to see every side of the situation and every view and just take the positive, and just bring the joy with everything we’ve done here.
+Just continue to have those memories and take it with me.”

-The Rays plan to call up Taylor Walls and give him much of the playing time at shortstop, though Joey Wendle will play there on occasion as well.
-Tampa Bay also has Wander Franco, widely considered the top prospect in all of baseball, and Vidal Bruján waiting at Triple-A Durham.
+The Rays plan to call up Taylor Walls and give him much of the playing time at shortstop, though Joey Wendle will play there on occasion.
+Tampa Bay also has top prospect Wander Franco and Vidal Bruján at Triple-A Durham.

 “You’re talking about as good a defensive shortstop as you’re going to find,” Rays general manager Erik Neander said.
 “You’re talking about a switch-hitter that can put ball in the play, do a lot of things to help you win tight games.”

+Adames said he figured he might get traded eventually because the Rays had Walls and Franco in the organization.
+He just didn’t think a deal would happen this soon.

+“That’s what I was telling the guys,” Adames said.
+“I said, ‘It was so surprising because it’s too early.’
+I was not even thinking this year, maybe next year.
+You kind of knew that’s how they work, that’s how the organization works.
+But to get this news so early, it was tough.”

-Neander said Feyereisen would fill an immediate role in Tampa Bay’s bullpen while Rasmussen would get sent to Durham.
+Neander said Feyereisen will fill an immediate role in Tampa Bay’s bullpen while Rasmussen will get sent to Durham.

 The 28-year-old Feyereisen is 0-2 with a 3.26 ERA in 21 this season, though he has allowed six runs over 1 1/3 innings in his last two appearances.
 Rasmussen, 25, is 0-1 with a 4.24 ERA and one save in 15 games.